nikomatsakis/iFood-Tech-Day-2022/index.md

 ---

-# What is this "Rust"
+# When should I use it?

 From the website:

-> A language empowering everyone to build **reliable and efficient** software.
+> A language empowering everyone to build **reliable and efficient software**.

+Rust's design assumes you're want to invest the time to make your software more reliable, more efficient.

+.citation[
+  Doesn't mean you can't use it for anything and everything, mind you. 😁 ]

 ---

-# What is this "Rust"
+# But also...

 From the website:

 > A language **empowering everyone** to build reliable and efficient software.

+Rust is meant to be accessible and productive.

 ---